noahehall/theBookOfNoah/linux/docker/docker.md

 # skipped
+  - custom registries
     - adding TLS+basic-auth to a custom registry in the registry.yml
       - see the example nginx-tls-basic-auth example
+    - registries in production
+      - included notes but not example app
+    - durable blob storage
+    - hosted remote storage
 # books
   - docker in action
     - jeff nickoloff